Download FND app Android Aapp IoS App

 1. Get other people to calm down

-One problem can be that when you have an attack, people round about you become alarmed on your behalf.
+One problem can be that when you have an attack, people around about you become alarmed on your behalf.
 They may benefit from reading this website too.
 Even though you can’t remember the attack, part of you is aware during the attack.
 If people around you are upset this will make you worse.

 People around you should: Stay calm, and supportive, make sure you have space around you, not put anything in your mouth, wait for the attack to settle and encourage you to get back up afterwards.
 You may even be able to carry on with what you were doing before, at work or at college for example.